If you hold regular sprint retrospective meetings, you know that sometimes they can be a little awkward and inefficient.

 1.)
 Start, Stop, Keep Template

-The first option for a sprint retro template is the "start, stop, keep" method (also known as "start, stop, continue."
+The first option for a sprint retro template is the "start, stop, keep" template (also known as "start, stop, continue."
 This template is my favorite and is centered around the following questions:

 - What should we start doing?

 I find this template to be simple, yet extremely effective.
 In particular, this template focuses on three elements: